 Exchanges may be interventions in scholarly debates; critical commentaries on intellectual projects or fields of inquiry; or discussions of theory, methodology, ethics, and the politics of knowledge.
 (Shorter editorials, and contributions concerned with topical events and developments, are directed to the Commentary section of the journal; see above).
 Exchanges are normally 2500 to 4500 words in length, including everything.
 Visuals and graphics are calculated based on their size relative to a journal page, which is 500 words (eg, a half-page figure would count as 250 words).
 Submissions that exceed this overall word limit may be returned for reduction prior to review.
 Exchanges are reviewed internally by the journal’s editorial board.

-Please choose “Exchange” under Manuscript Type on step 1.
+Please choose “Exchanges” under Manuscript Type on step 1.
 Proceed through the steps following the instructions at the top of each page.
-During file upload, you may choose to designate the Exchange as a main document (anonymisation in this case is not required).
+During file upload, you may choose to designate the Exchanges as a main document (anonymisation in this case is not required).

 Theme Issue Proposals